Bashaar-Naik/Deepfake-Detection-Plugin-Chrome-Extension/README.md

 │   └── icon.png               #    (Optional) Extension Icon
 │
 └── README.md                  #    This documentation file
-└── Explanation.docx           #    Explaining the overview of the project and demonstrating the prototype
+└── Explanation.pdf           #    Explaining the overview of the project and demonstrating the prototype